AltimateAI/vscode-dbt-power-user/webview_panels/README.md

 #### webview_panels react app

-- uses react-router-dom for handling different routes for each panel
+- Uses react-router-dom for handling different routes for each panel
-- route will be determined by the `viewPath` value set in `AltimateWebviewProvider`
+- Route will be determined by the `viewPath` value set in `AltimateWebviewProvider`
-- uses [reduxjstoolkit](https://redux-toolkit.js.org/) with useReducer in [AppProvider](./src/modules/app/AppProvider.tsx)
+- Uses [reduxjstoolkit](https://redux-toolkit.js.org/) with useReducer in [AppProvider](./src/modules/app/AppProvider.tsx)
-  - this helps us to setup reducers in more readable and maintainable way
+  - This helps us to setup reducers in more readable and maintainable way
-  - this comes with [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) similar to react-query
+  - This comes with [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) similar to react-query
 - [requestExecutor](./src/modules/app/requestExecutor.ts) - handles sending messages to providers
   - `executeRequestInSync` can be used for getting response back from provider for an action
   - `executeRequestInAsync` can be used for just sending message to provider without need for response
 - [useListeners](./src/modules/app/useListeners.ts) - common place to listen for incoming messages
   - Component specific message can be listened within component/respective hook
-- assets are stored here [./src/assets](./src/assets)
+- Assets are stored here [./src/assets](./src/assets)
   - can be accessed via `index.ts` in the same directory

 ### How to add new panel?

-- in `package.json`, add an entry in `viewsContainers -> panel` with expected values
+- In `package.json`, add an entry in `viewsContainers -> panel` with expected values
-  - and corresponding entry in `views -> dbt_view`
+  - add corresponding entry in `views -> dbt_view`
-- create new provider in [../src/webview_provider](../src/webview_provider) by extending `AltimateWebviewProvider` with `viewType` same as the one added in package.json above
+- Create new provider in [../src/webview_provider](../src/webview_provider) by extending `AltimateWebviewProvider` with `viewType` same as the one added in package.json above
-- add the new provider in [../src/webview_provider/index.ts](../src/webview_provider/index.ts)
+- Add the new provider in [../src/webview_provider/index.ts](../src/webview_provider/index.ts)
-- add new route in [./src/AppConstants.tsx](./src/AppConstants.tsx)
+- Add new route in [./src/AppConstants.tsx](./src/AppConstants.tsx)
-- use the new view route added in AppConstants in new webview provider created in step 2 and update value for `viewPath` variable
+- Use the new view route added in AppConstants in new webview provider created in step 2 and update value for `viewPath` variable
-- update the value for `panelDescription` in provider
+- Update the value for `panelDescription` in provider
-- launch the extension and test the new panel
+- Launch the extension and test the new panel

+### Guidelines

+- UI components are built in [./src/uiCore](./src/uiCore/index.ts) package.
+Any new UI component should be imported only from this package.
+This will enable us to apply consistent styling, create ui toolkit and ability to switch to new UI library easily if needed
+- `reactstrap` (which is the current ui library) import is restricted in components in `src/modules`, to avoid importing the ui components directly from reactstrap.
+Instead export the necessary component from [./src/uiCore](./src/uiCore/index.ts) and use it in components
+- [Storybook](https://storybook.js.org/) is integrated and [ui tool kit](./src/uiCore/UiToolkit.stories.tsx) is built in storybook to check the available UI components.
+If you add any new component to uiCore, add that component to above storybook.